masxdesign/pannalabs/ideas.md

-# First attempt to make embed code portable and configurable
+# Improve portability and make it configurable

 ## This is the current code
 ```html